General Taxi/Lima's Public Transportation Questions

 Public transportation to and from the Lima airport or Cruise port is poor and even locals would advise you not to do it.
 Both locations are located in Callao which is one of, if not the most dangerous part of the city.

 3. Does Uber work in Peru?
 Is Uber Legal in Peru?
 What taxi apps can I use in Peru?

 Yes, Uber does work in Peru.
 You can use your same account.
 However Peruhop one of the premier tourist buses here, advises against using Uber for airport transfers.
 Other taxi applications that work in Peru are Beat, Easy Taxi, Cabify.

 Using taxi apps at the Lima airport is complicated, and there’s no designated point for pick up.
-Things to consider when using an app are, that the driver may very well leave you at the gate with your luggage.
+Things to consider when using an app are, that the driver may very well leave you at the main gate with your luggage.
 Apps are not allowed to operate inside the Lima airport.
 All legal taxis must be registered with ATU and few if any of the App are.
 We are a legal and registered business with permission to operate at the Lima Airport.
 A “business” can operate even if they are not legal.
 Uber has been doing that for years.

 That said, if your searching to find out if Uber is safe in Peru, you’re concerned about safety.
 And we have a stellar track record with “certificate of excellence” on TripAdvisor with a 4.7 star rating, Uber is around 3.5 stars.